3manuek/3manuek/content/posts/2023-02/OryxLayout.md

 ## Why not Dvorak?

 I took a decent time investigating before jumping into Colemak.
 Keeping some compatibility with QWERTY pays off, really.
-Dvorak is more precise in may case, and it wasn't that hard to switch at the beginning, but it felt weird.
+Dvorak is more precise in my case, and it wasn't that hard to switch at the beginning, but it _felt weird_.
 Don't get me wrong, I'm pretty sure I wouldn't have regreats if the choice was different, but the only thing that matter to me was to have a layout more suitable for ortholinear keyboards, not speed by itself.

 Keep in mind that Dvorak is the only standard alternative to QWERTY, that's something to consider -- ofc, Colemak has been pushing a lot to get it available on most OS distributions.